isralduke/thatbook/13-chronicles-1.md

 <a name="3:22">3:22</a> The descendants of Shecaniah:

-Shemaiah and his sons: Hattush, Igal, Bariah, Neariah, and Shaphat—six in all.
+Shemaiah and his sons: Hattush, Igal, Bariah, Neariah, and Shaphat — six in all.

 <a name="3:23">3:23</a> The sons of Neariah:

-Elioenai, Hizkiah, and Azrikam—three in all.
+Elioenai, Hizkiah, and Azrikam — three in all.

 <a name="3:24">3:24</a> The sons of Elioenai:

-Hodaviah, Eliashib, Pelaiah, Akkub, Johanan, Delaiah, and Anani—seven in all.
+Hodaviah, Eliashib, Pelaiah, Akkub, Johanan, Delaiah, and Anani — seven in all.

 ## Chapter 4